paladp/cs203-S2019-assessment/assessment.md

   * E = Ran `black` successfully and file was formatted additional command line options if necessary
 * Testing of Python programs with `pytest`
-  * N = Did not utilize `pytest`
+  * N = Did not use `pytest`
   * I = Created inadequate test cases
   * A = Created few test cases
   * G = Created thorough test cases
   * E = Created thorough and documented test cases
 * Calculating code coverage of a `pytest` test suite
   * N = Did not check code coverage
-  * E = Checked code coverage with pytest
+  * E = Checked code coverage with `pytest`
 * Reporting code coverage through an online provider
   * N = Did not check coverage
   * A = Checked code coverage using an online provider
   * E = Checked code coverage through an online provider and documentation provided
 * Using docstrings to document a Python program
   * N = Did not use docstrings
-  * I = Incorrectly attempted docstrings unidentifiable to compiler
+  * I = Incorrectly attempted docstrings unidentifiable to the compiler
-  * A = Added docstrings, but it does not fully describe the functions'/methods' effect as a command
+  * A = Added docstrings, but they do not fully describe the functions'/methods' effect as a command
-  * G = Successfully added docstring with useful description, but is lacking some proper syntax
+  * G = Successfully added docstrings with useful description, but they lack some proper syntax
   * E = Successfully added docstring with useful description and proper syntax
 * Adopting and applying appropriate naming conventions